To contact Bluestem Conservation Cemetery, go to Cemetery Contact Information

 The Bluestem Conservation Cemetery Story

-In 2015, Jeff and Heidi crafted a vision for Bluestem and set about researching and planning for central North Carolina's first conservation cemetery.
-They visited over 35 natural and conservation cemeteries around the country and helped found the Conservation Burial Alliance, a national nonprofit dedicated to supporting the protection, restoration, and sustainable management of conservation land that incorporates natural burial cemeteries.
+In 2015, Jeff Masten and Heidi Hannapel crafted a vision for a natural burial ground and set about researching and planning for central North Carolina's first conservation cemetery.
+They visited over 40 natural and conservation cemeteries around the country and helped found the Conservation Burial Alliance, a national group dedicated to supporting the protection, restoration, and sustainable management of conservation land that incorporates natural burial cemeteries.
+In 2019, they were joined by Farm Church colleagues who helped introduce the concept to friends and colleagues around the Triangle.
+The cemetery project was interrupted by Covid in early 2020, but moved online with Zoom listening sessions, presentations to small groups, and participation in the Green Burial Council's 2020 Conference.

 Conservation burial supports the natural connections between a person’s values lived and the values they carry into their graves.